shrutisharma27/7targets-docs/docs/_releases/index.md

 ```
 - Ability to have multiple assistants for a user.
 - Fix the defect where it was showing the last message for Warm lead as not sent even when the lead was processed in timeline.
+- Fix for considering the BounceDeactivated in Invalid leads
+- Fix for handling the response asking for brochure and assistant has no URL
+- Invalid string in phone number should not fail the lead addition from CRM or excel or anywhere else.
+Just ignore the value and add the lead.
+- Fix for EmailCC to handle if the lead responds to the first email
 ```

 ### 25 Aug 2020